GoogleCloudPlatform/community/tutorials/kotlin-springboot-compute-engine.md

         --tags http-server

-    This command creates a new instance named `demo-instance`, grants it access to GCP services, and provides your startup script.
+    This command creates a new instance named `demo-instance`, grants it access to Google Cloud services, and provides your startup script.
 It also sets an instance attribute with the bucket name.

 2. Check the progress of instance creation: